 Austin Art Museums

 The Blanton Museum of Art features works by Luis Jiménez and George Segal, along with permanent exhibition Ellsworth Kelly's "Austin", a 2,715-square-foot stone building with brilliant colored glass windows and a totemic wood sculpture.
-Advance tickets are required, except for Tuesdays when admission is free all day.
+Advance tickets are available but not required, admission is free on Tuesdays.

 View a stunning collection of modern art in a renovated historic building at The Contemporary Austin at the Jones Center.
 Admission includes same-day entry to The Contemporary Austin-Laguna Gloria, nestled on the Lake Austin waterfront.
-Formerly a private estate, the Mediterranean-style villa features rotating art exhibits and outdoor works in the Betty and Edward Marcus Sculpture ParkAdvance ticket reservations are encouraged for both The Contemporary Austin and The Contemporary Austin-Laguna Gloria.
-Free admission to all visitors on Tuesdays.
+Formerly a private estate, the Mediterranean-style villa features rotating art exhibits and outdoor works in the Betty and Edward Marcus Sculpture Park.
+Free admission at both locations on Thursdays.

 Nestled in the shady hamlet of Hyde Park is the Elisabet Ney Museum, housed in what was once the German-born sculptress’ home and studio.
 The museum displays the largest collection of Ney’s work in the world, including portrait sculptures of notable 19th century Texans.